Nelson Pinto

-Midfielder played five years with Chilean club Universidad de Chile.
-He made 110 caps with the Chilean squad and scored eight goals before making the move to Mexico before the clasura tournament 2005.
+He is best known for his spells with Universidad de Chile and Mexican club Tecos UAG, while also representing Santiago Morning and Palestino in Chile.
+Similarly, Pinto made 110 caps with the Chilean squad and scored eight goals before making the move to Mexico before the clasura tournament 2005.

 Pinto played for Chile at the 2001 FIFA World Youth Championship in Argentina.